HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 - an unlock password to encrypt your seed.
 This is useful if you wish to persist the vault's state.
 Hence, to derive the state, you need to decrypt the encrypted seed using this *Unlock Password*.
 - public state management for providing tools for convenient integration without the need to unlock the vault for some operations.

-Below you can observe the code to create a secure vault.
-Firstly, a BIP39 compliant passphrase is generated, which can be used to create a master seed.
-This master seed in turn can create your secure vault.
-The second argument serves as the BIP39 password and the third argument is the unlock password used to encrypt/decrypt the vault's seed.

 <!-- tabs:start -->